sujal1130/javascript-crud/README.md

 📌 This **intuitive registration form** allows users to sign up effortlessly with a smooth and **user-friendly** experience.👨‍💻

-💡 A simple and efficient <strong>CRUD (Create, Read, Update, Delete) application</strong> built using <strong>JavaScript, HTML, and CSS</strong> to streamline data management with ease.💡
+💡 A simple and efficient <strong>CRUD (Create, Read, Update, Delete) application</strong> built using <strong>JavaScript, HTML, and CSS</strong> to streamline data management with ease. 💡

 ---